-The first meeting of the Western Central Atlantic Fishery Commission (WECAFC) “Working Group on the Management of Deep Sea Fisheries” was held in Christ Church, Barbados, from 30 September to 2 October 2014.
+The first meeting of the Working Group on the Management of Deep Sea Fisheries of the Western Central Atlantic Fishery Commission (WECAFC) was held in Christ Church, Barbados, from 30 September to 2 October 2014.

-The meeting brought together 31 fisheries experts from 17 WECAFC member States and four regional institutions from the region.
-The Working Group noted that there were international obligations to protect vulnerable marine ecosystems (VMEs) in the ABNJ of the WECAFC area.
-The Working Group compiled available information on the fisheries in the ABNJ of the WECAFC area and noted that deep sea fisheries in the ABNJ have been and are occurring, and that they are likely to increase in the future.
-The group also noted with some concern that many of their shallow water fisheries are exploring and fishing in deeper waters.
+The meeting brought together 31 fisheries experts from 17 WECAFC member States and 4 regional institutions from the region.
+The Working Group noted that there were international obligations to protect vulnerable marine ecosystems (VMEs) in the areas beyond national jurisdiction (ABNJ) of the WECAFC area.
+The Working Group compiled available information on the fisheries in the ABNJ of the WECAFC area and noted that deep-sea fisheries in the ABNJ had been and were occurring, and that they were likely to increase in the future.
+The group also noted with some concern that many of their shallow water fisheries were exploring and fishing in deeper waters.

-The FAO Deep Sea Fisheries Guidelines were presented to the group, who then applied them to VME elements such as seamounts and the Mid-Atlantic Ridge hydrothermal vents.
+The FAO Deep-sea Fisheries Guidelines were presented to the group, which then applied them to VME elements such as seamounts and the Mid-Atlantic Ridge hydrothermal vents.
 The Working Group proposed a total of five candidate VMEs within the ABNJ of the WECAFC area.
 The management of these areas is outside the current mandate of WECAFC and lies with the States operating fishing vessels in the area.